shrookmuhamed/Terraform_project/README.md

 ## Monitoring
 Implement monitoring through AWS CloudWatch and set up alerts to monitor resource utilization and system performance.
 Additionally, deploy AWS Lambda functions for automated response to specific alerts or conditions, enhancing operational resilience and proactive management of the infrastructure.

+## Jenkins Pipeline Integration
+This project is integrated with a Jenkins CI/CD pipeline to automate the deployment process.
+The pipeline handles:
+- Fetching the latest code from the repository.
+- Running `terraform plan` to show changes.
+- Applying `terraform apply` to update the AWS infrastructure according to the latest configurations.
+- Managing environment-specific configurations through Jenkins environment variables or parameterized builds.